CaioBonvicine/Raspberry-Pi-Drone/README.md

 ### Basic Packages and Tools
 Run the following commands on your Raspberry Pi:

-### Install MAVSDK (Python)
+### Create and activate a Python virtual environment
+cd ~/Desktop/Codes-Drone/Raspberry-Pi-Drone
+python3 -m venv venv
+source venv/bin/activate
-python3 -m pip install --upgrade pip python3 -m pip install mavsdk
+pip install --upgrade pip
+pip install mavsdk

 ## 🔌 Connecting the Raspberry Pi to the Pixhawk